GitChow/gitchow.github.io/_posts/2016-08-15-chrome-extension-to-export-perfect-resume-from-linked.md

 - permission
 - background script (most important for this case, to call script)

-and in background script, the inject js and css file is defined
+and in background script, the injected js and css file are defined

 ```javascript
 chrome.browserAction.onClicked.addListener(function(tab) {